Vixel2006/axon/docs/experiment.md

 # Experiment

-`idrak.experiment.Experiment` is a utility class designed for tracking and managing your deep learning experimental runs.
+`fajr.experiment.Experiment` is a utility class designed for tracking and managing your deep learning experimental runs.
 It provides a structured way to log hyperparameters, metrics, and artifacts, making your research reproducible and organized.

 ## Key Features